 Q3 – What happens if I miss a registration / payment date?

 A1 – The ideal deadlines provided are so that our peripatetic staff have enough time to provide you with an invoice then produce their timetable for the forthcoming term’s instrumental lessons.
-If a registration email is received after the deadline date, the teacher will explain if lessons are feasible for next term or the term after.
+If a current term's timetable has already been produced it is to the teacher's discretion whether they can timetable your child for the current term, the next term or the term after.

 A2 – If payment is not received and you have a further enquiry then direct communication with the student's instrumental teacher will be required.